Exr0nProjects/pitaya/README.md

 ## Status

-This project is currently in development.
+This project is currently in development, kinda.
+I need to figure out how to serde `DateTime::Duration`s, which might involve working on [this issue](https://github.com/chronotope/chrono/issues/117).

 ### Features
 - [ ] Minimum Viable Product (click a button to start and stop)